 To understand the relationship between the rules of MAC and SECLABELs, let's consider a concrete example.
-Figure 1 illustrates two things:
+Figure 1 on page 14 illustrates two things:

 - The relationship between the security level and security category within each of several SECLABELs - The relationship among the SECLABELs.